jmyers7/book/_sources/chapters/theory-to-practice.md

 ```
 &nbsp;

-To make this work, technically we need to replace the sample space $S$ with its $n$-fold <a href="https://en.wikipedia.org/wiki/Cartesian_product#n-ary_Cartesian_power">cartesian power</a>, but we won't worry about these details.
+To make this work, technically we need to replace the sample space $S$ with its $m$-fold <a href="https://en.wikipedia.org/wiki/Cartesian_product#n-ary_Cartesian_power">cartesian power</a>, but we won't worry about these details.
 For us, it's enough to understand this process at the intuitive level.

 Now, what about probability?
 Remember, I called the population $S$ of all listings a *probability* space, so evidently it must come equipped with a probability measure $P$.
 But here's the truth: